gitlabhq/gitlabhq/doc/api/boards.md

 # Boards

+>**Note:**
+The `https://gitlab.example.com` URL that is presented in the examples of the API docs is fictional.
+Replace it with the URL of your GitLab instance, or in case of GitLab.com, use `https://gitlab.com`.

 Every API call to boards must be authenticated.

 If a user is not a member of a project and the project is private, a `GET`